AliaksandrTsimokhau/aws-mentoring/materials/02_networking_dns_and_content_delivery/tasks/ec2.md

   ProxyCommand ssh -W %h:%p bastion
   IdentityFile {path/to/ssh_key_file}
 ```
-In this ssh_config file we use `ProxyCommand` to connect to private host through bastion.
+In this ~/.ssh/config file we use `ProxyCommand` to connect to private host through bastion.

 ![](images/ssh-ec2-1-2.jpg)